rexerwang/requete/README.md

 const requete = new Requete()
 ```

-For commonjs/AMD module, `require` it:
+For commonjs module, `require` it:

 ```js
 const requete = require('requete')